Lewin Family Foundation

 How does Lewin Family Foundation spend its money?

 Lewin Family Foundation directs 80% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This exceeds the 65% industry benchmark.

 Are donations to Lewin Family Foundation tax-deductible?